When are flow systems right for your warehouse?

-When you need a first-in-first-out warehouse storage solution, Flow Rack Systems may be the right material handling option for your facility.
-Pallet Flow Rack Systems provide very high density storage in applications that must have first in, first out storage (FIFO).
-With Pallet Flow Rack Systems, the pallets are loaded into the back end of the warehouse storage system and flow to the front end on wheels or rollers.
+When you need a first-in-first-out warehouse pallet storage solution, Flow Rack Systems may be the right material handling option for your facility.
+Pallet flow rack systems provide very high-density storage in applications that must have first-in-first-out (FIFO).
+With pallet flow rack systems, the pallets are loaded into the back end of the warehouse storage system and flow to the front end on wheels or rollers.
 On systems over 3 pallets deep, a braking system is typically provided.

 Pallets are loaded into a storage lane from the loading aisle and flow downward on rollers towards the pickup aisle.
 When the pallet reaches the bottom, it is held by a pallet stop.
 As a pallet is unloaded from the bottom of the rack system, the next pallet flows down into place.
 Pallet speed is controlled by the rollers and brakes.

 Pallet Flow Advantages: